The Agency Intern

 If we eliminate the bottom rungs of the ladder, are we creating a future leadership vacuum?

-A team of all strategists and directors sounds great until you look at the economics and wonder who’s going to do the production work.
+A department of all managers and directors sounds great until you look at the economics and wonder who’s going to do the operational work.

 Are we creating a new skills gap?

-If entry-level roles transform into “AI wranglers,” what specialised skills will these roles require, and how will people acquire them?
+If entry-level roles transform into “AI coordinators,” what specialised skills will these roles require, and how will people acquire them?

-Despite these challenges, we’re seeing innovative approaches emerge across the industry:
+Despite these challenges, we’re seeing innovative approaches emerge across industries:

 The AI-augmented junior